macloo/python-beginners/flask/part3_templates/README.md

 <img src="{{ photo }}" alt="Student photo">
 ```

-The variables are inserted where needed as placeholders in *double curly braces*, which we've already covered here.
+The variables are inserted where needed in the HTML as placeholders in *double curly braces*, which we've already covered here.

 **Take note of the difference** between the Jinja2 elements in `index.html` and `student.html`: